traquito/traquito.github.io/docs/tracker/README.md

 Once your tracker is configured, antennas attached, and powered, you should do some testing before flying.

 !!! tip
-    A great way to test is to set up your computer to <a href="/faq/receiving/" target="_blank">receive WSPR messages</a> and run your tracker in the window (so the GPS has a clear view of the sky).
+    A great way to test is to set up your computer to [receive WSPR messages](../faq/receiving/README.md) and run your tracker in the window (so the GPS has a clear view of the sky).

     You will see your tracker's transmitted messages exactly as they will be when your tracker is flying for real.